MahsaShk/forecastCOVID-19/README.md

 The class 'forcaster' creates a 'Data' and a 'MLmodel' instance.
 This class implements the forcasting per "'Province_State','Country_Region'" group.

-The jupyter-Demo Jupyter notebook provides an example how to run the codes on the Covid-19 dataset.
+The <a href="jupyter-Demo.ipynb"> Jupyter Demo notebook</a> provides an example about how to run the code on the Covid-19 dataset.